sf-wdi-19-20/modules/w4_d2_3_relationship_lab/README.md

 ### Server Code

+**Goal: update old routes to accommodate new author format**

+1. Update your route to get all blog posts, `GET /api/posts`.
+When the server receives a request at this route, it should:

+ * find all of the posts from the database

+ * populate all of the post's author information

+ * send back all the posts as the JSON response

+1. Update your route to create a new blog post,  `POST /api/posts`.
+When the server receives a request at this route, it should:

+  * create and save a new author record

+  * create a new post

+  * save the new author record's _id as the new post's author

+  * save the new post

+  * send the new post as the JSON response

 **Goal: add basic routes for making and reading embedded comments**

 1. Make a route to read the comments on one blog post: `GET /api/posts/:postid/comments`.
 When the server receives a request at this route, it should: